 CCH cannot prepare a statewide estimate using the methodology that we use to prepare the Chicago estimate.
-But based on an annual report by the Illinois Department of Human Services, about 48,000 people are served in state-funded shelters each year.
+An annual report by the Illinois Department of Human Services states that about 48,000 people are served in state-funded shelters each year.

 Homeless school enrollment is a reliable barometer of family homelessness.
-The Illinois State Board of Education says public schools identified 54,892 homeless students in the 2012-13 school year, up 15% in a year.
-(This corrected number was released in February 2014.)
-That is more than double what it was four years earlier, when 26,688 homeless students were counted in 2008-09.
+The Illinois State Board of Education says public schools identified 59,112 homeless students in the 2013-14 school year, up 7.7% in a year.
+That is more than double (221%) what it was five years earlier, when 26,688 homeless students were counted in 2008-09.
 The 2008-09 school year is the only year that Illinois contributed state funds to the federal funds for homeless school programs; $3 million was allocated through state grants to 36 school districts statewide.

 Outside of Chicago, school districts reporting the largest homeless enrollment in 2013-14 were Rockford SD 205, 2,277 (up 43% in a year); Peoria SD 150, 859 (up 11%); Kane County SD U-46, 806 (up 16%); Harvey SD 152, 753 (up 8%); Springfield SD 186, 734 (up 9%); Granite City (Madison County) CUSD 9, 544 (down 1.5%); and Evanston CCSD 65, 481 (61%).

 What are the age and family demographics of Chicagoans experiencing homelessness?

 Per the August 2014 CCH analysis, people living in families totaled 70,028, or 50.5% of Chicago’s homeless population.
 There were 48,743 children (35% of the city’s total, estimated at 138,575) and 21,285 parents or grandparents (15%).